 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

-Books & Ideas is slowing down for the summer.
-In the meantime, here is a selection of essays, reviews and interviews published over the past year, exploring the relationship between music and politics.
+Books & Ideas is slowing down for the summer and will resume its publication schedule on August 26.
+In the meantime, we present to you a weekly selection of articles published over the last year.